 Just a short distance away from Niagara Falls is one of the region's other top attractions, Niagara-on-the-Lake Wine Country.

-The best way to get the most out of Niagara's wine country is to take a guided tour with an expert tour company like Niagara Vintage Wine Tours.
+The best way to get the most out of Niagara's wine country is to take a guided tour with an expert tour group, such as this one here.

 No matter which tour you choose, it's sure to be a first-class experience with lots of food and drink!

 The Voyage to the Falls tour with Hornblower Cruises is only 20 minutes but in that 20 minutes, you'll embark on an incredible adventure to get up close with the top attractions of Niagara Falls.

 It's also one of the most iconic shots of Niagara Falls.